Micky Steele-Bodger: Early life and education

 In 1948, he inaugurated the annual tradition of bringing a guest Steele-Bodger XV to play Cambridge University as a warm-up to the Varsity Match.

 He was an active member of the Round Table being one of the founding members of his local Tamworth Round Table in 1952.

+Honours

-He was appointed Commander of the Order of the British Empire in the 1990 New Year Honours "for services to Rugby Union Football."
+Steele-Bodger was appointed Commander of the Order of the British Empire (CBE) in the 1990 New Year Honours "for services to Rugby Union Football."

+Death

 Steele-Bodger died on 9 May 2019, aged 93.